somethingwithcode/rustformat/README.md

 # rustformat
-A simple rustfmt config file for a clean and readable formatting.
+A simple rustfmt config file for a clean and readable formatting in the Allman style

-## what does it change?

-Creates a new line for brackets and indents the content.

 ## How to use